 - The National Domestic Violence Hotline (US)

 - Love is respect (US / for teens)

 - National Domestic Violence Helpline (UK)

 - 1800 RESPECT (Australia)

 Even if you’re not in those countries, I think you can just call them — I honestly do not think that they restrict help only to people in their locality.
 Skype allows you to make international calls; just add the country code in front of their hotline number.
-Since the lines are toll free, it’s essentially free — you just need a computer, an internet connection, and Skype (which is free).

 Please keep me posted on how this goes, okay?